The Office of Financial Aid is responsible for the awarding of 18 endowed scholarships to students each year.

 Michael C. Perkinson Scholarship for Global Business and Diplomacy

 This scholarship was established in 2015 by Michael Perkinson, who graduated from the Johns Hopkins School of Advanced International Studies with an MA in international public policy in 1997 and then earned his MS in finance from the Carey Business School in 2009.
 This scholarship supports students with demonstrated financial need who have an interest in international business.

 John B. Schneeman, Jr. Scholarship

 Established in 1986 by the estate of John B. Schneeman Jr., this scholarship provides assistance to students at the Carey Business School.

 This merit scholarship was established in 1996 by Dorothy S. Thomson (deceased) in memory of her husband, William H. Thomson.
 This fund provides support to outstanding students at Carey.

 Established in 1967 by Eva Orrick Bandell Wilson, who attended classes in the Evening College, the fund provides aid for students with demonstrated financial need.

-This scholarship was established in 2014 by Patricia and Cavan Redmond, MAS ’87, to create a pathway for opportunity for future generations of women who will serve as business leaders in the United States.
-The fund provides financial assistance to U.S. Citizens or permanent residents with financial need.
+This scholarship was established in 2014 by Patricia and Cavan Redmond, MAS ’87, to create a pathway for future generations of women who will serve as business leaders in the U.S. The fund provides financial assistance to U.S. Citizens or permanent residents with financial need.